Too much snow?

 - Water gently until the stones are covered with water.

 - Cover your jar with wax paper and a rubber band.
-Add a pretty bow if it’s a gift!
+Tie on a pretty bow if it’s a gift!

 - Put the terrarium in a place with moderate or occasional sunlight.